MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 The three projects should be:

 0. A Backbone-on-Rails app to show you know the full stack
-0. A fun browser game for non-technical reviewers to appreciate (asteroids or snake, or better yet, a new game that you've that makes your resume is different from other a/A grads)
+0. A fun browser game for non-technical reviewers to appreciate (asteroids or snake, or better yet, a new game you've made that makes your resume different from other a/A grads)
 0. A complex project for technical reviewers that shows strong Object-Oriented Design skills.